evilflora/WarframeSentinel/readme.md

 - "ProjectPct": In "Alertes" (Fomorian, Razorback and ???)
 - "PVPChallengeInstances": In "PVP Challenge"

-- "SyndicateMissions": En partie utilisé
+- "SyndicateMissions"
+  - Used
+    - CetusSyndicate (Ostron)
-  - CetusSyndicate (Ostron), SolarisSyndicate (Solaris United)
+    - SolarisSyndicate (Solaris United)
+    - ArbitersSyndicate
+    - CephalonSudaSyndicate
+    - NewLokaSyndicate
+    - PerrinSyndicate
+    - RedVeilSyndicate
-  - ArbitersSyndicate, CephalonSudaSyndicate, NewLokaSyndicate, PerrinSyndicate, RedVeilSyndicate, SteelMeridianSyndicate
+    - SteelMeridianSyndicate
-  - AssassinsSyndicate // todo qu'est-ce ????
-  - EventSyndicate (Operation Supplies), VentKidsSyndicate (Ventkids), QuillsSyndicate (The Quills), VoxSyndicate (Vox Solaris), RadioLegionSyndicate (Nightwave) // todo Non utilisés
+  - Not used
+    - AssassinsSyndicate (who is this ?, seem to be Assassinate missions)
+    - EventSyndicate (Operation Supplies)
+    - VentKidsSyndicate (Ventkids)
+    - QuillsSyndicate (The Quills)
+    - VoxSyndicate (Vox Solaris)
+    - RadioLegionSyndicate (Nightwave)
+    - RadioLegionIntermissionSyndicate (Nightwave intermission)
-  - Un autre syndicat existe mais n'est pas présent dans cette liste : Cephalon Simaris
+    - An other syndicate exist, but not listed : Cephalon Simaris

 ## Not used